Your birth partner’s main role is to support and encourage you throughout labour and birth.

-- Help to create a relaxing space for her to give birth in, for example by putting on music and dimming the lighting to create a soothing environment.
+- Help to create a relaxing space for her to give birth in — for example, by putting on music and dimming the lighting to create a soothing environment.

-- Make her comfortable in any way you can, for example by massaging her lower back during contractions if she wants this, to help ease the pain.
+- Make her comfortable in any way you can – for example, by massaging her lower back during contractions if she wants this, to help ease the pain.
 Midwives can show you how to do this most effectively.

-- Support her physically as she tries out different positions for labour – you may literally need to be a shoulder to lean on.
+- Support her physically as she tries out different positions for labour – you may literally need you to be a shoulder to lean on.

-- Have a copy of the and help her achieve the things that are important to her.
+- Have a copy of the birth plan and help her achieve the things that are important to her.
 For example, if she’s said that she wants to try using a birth ball in early labour, ask the midwives if they can get one.

 - Communicate with the medical staff and ask them to explain anything the mother or you don’t understand.
 You know her better than they do and are best placed to notice if there’s anything she’s scared or worried about.
 You can also help to affirm her wishes and discuss options if a decision needs to be made about her care.

 It’s also important that you look after yourself: make sure you eat and drink regularly, and if there’s another birth partner, take turns to give each other short breaks.

 Whether the mum-to-be is going into hospital to have a planned caesarean or they have to have an emergency C-section, you being there for support is as important as during a vaginal birth.